Optimal Quantization For Mixed Distributions: Discussion and open problems

-\begin{remark} Optimal quantization for a general probability measure, singular or nonsingular, is still open, which yields the fact that the optimal quantization for a mixed distribution taking any two probability measures is not yet known. \end{remark}
+Optimal quantization for a general probability measure, singular or nonsingular, is still open, which yields the fact that the optimal quantization for a mixed distribution taking any two probability measures is not yet known.
+The results in our paper, will further motivate the interested researchers to investigate the optimal quantization for more general mixed distributions.